portabletext/react-pdf-portabletext/README.md

 ## Usage

-This library provides a React component called `PortableText` that takes block content as a prop and serializes it to ReactPDF components that represent the PDF's contents using ReactPDFs scalar components (`View`, `Text`, `Image`, etc).
+This library exports a React component (called `PortableText`) that takes block content as a prop and serializes it to ReactPDF components that represent the PDF's contents using ReactPDFs scalar components (`View`, `Text`, `Image`, etc).
+A few of the main utility modules used in that `PortableText` component are also exported (in case they are needed for non-standard workflows).

 #### ----> It is up to you to wrap the PortableText serialzer component in the `Document` and `Page` components from React PDF as needed before using them in the workflows outlined in the "Browser" and "Node" sections below!
 The serializer intentionally begins at the `View` level and does not include `Document/Page` wrappers so that it can be used in multiple locations in one PDF (if desired).